mistahoward/blazor-why-did-you-render/README.md

 ## 📄 License

-This project is licensed under the GNU General Public License v3.0 or later - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Lesser General Public License v3.0 or later - see the [LICENSE](LICENSE) file for details.

+**LGPL v3 allows closed source projects to use this library** while keeping the library itself open source.

 ## 🙏 Acknowledgments